btbpanda/CAFA5-protein-function-prediction-2nd-place/README.md

 Here are the instructions to reproduce the CAFA5 2nd solution using given code

-# Contents
+# CONTENTS

 * `nn_solution`                 : scripts for training Neural Network base models
 * `protlib`                     : utils and code to train Py-Boost and LogReg models, data preprocessing and efficient metric computation
 * `protnn`                      : utils and code to train GCN stacker model
 * `CAFA5PIpeline.ipynb`         : CAFA5PIpeline.ipynb - notebook contains all the scripts calls and detailed explanation of each step.
 Also, contains directory structure (shoul be considered as both `directory_structure.txt` and `entry_points.md`)
 * `Download.ipynb`              : since produced artifacts are quite large, we consider to store it in the cloud storage, instead uploading it on Kagge.
 To download all trained models, please execute this notebook.
-Explanation of contents is also provided
-* `config.yaml`                 : config used to execute training and inference. **Note!!** the artifacts will be stored for 6 month only.
+Explanation of contents is also provided. **Note!!** the artifacts will be stored for 6 month only.
 After that, you will need to compute it by yourself.
+* `config.yaml`                 : config used to execute training and inference.
 * `create-pytorch-env.sh`       : install all the requirements to run all deep learning parts
 * `create-rapids-env.sh`        : install all the requirements to run processing and ML steps
 * `CAFA5docs.pdf`               : detailed solution description